 In 2020 No Direction Home has been running new groups online and staging our very first gigs on Zoom.
 We’re confident that working digitally will help us to reach more people than ever.

-For Refugee Week 2020 we produced three online gigs with different partners, including one with Southbank Centre headlined by Nish Kumar and watched live on Zoom by more than 300 people.
+For Refugee Week 2020 we produced three online gigs with different partners, reaching a total online audience of more than 800 people.

 Watch Tom Parry chatting with Nish Kumar about No Direction Home on Facebook Live